FrogAndCranberries/eddp-multiple-cutoff/README.md

-# Michal's ddp fork implementing separate cutoff radii for features by body order
+# Michal's fork of the Ephemeral Data Derived Potential library implementing separate cutoff radii for features by body order

-This improvement allows the user to introduce independent cutoff radii for 2-, 3-, and 4-body features used for EDDP training.
+This version of the EDDP library (Developed by Materials Theory Group at MSM, University of Cambridge) allows the user to introduce independent cutoff radii for 2-, 3-, and 4-body features used for EDDP training.
 The plot below shows the testing losses of EDDPs trained on Ar(H2)2 structures with various combinations of 2- and 3-body cutoffs.
 The hyperparameter grid search shows that a reduction in EDDP error can be achieved after uncoupling the radii.

 ![Testing loss of Argon Hydride EDDP depending on training values of 2- and 3-body cutoffs](Loss_cutoff_radius_hyperparameter_search.png "Testing loss of Argon Hydride EDDP depending on training values of 2- and 3-body cutoffs")